adobe/aio-cli-plugin-cloudmanager/README.md

 aio config:set jwt-auth.jwt_private_key PATH_TO_PRIVATE_KEY_FILE --file
 ```

+> More information on setting up a Cloud Manager integration in the Adobe I/O console can be found [here](https://www.adobe.io/apis/experiencecloud/cloud-manager/docs.html#!AdobeDocs/cloudmanager-api-docs/master/create-api-integration.md).

 ## Set Default Program

 If you want to avoid passing the program ID flag repeatedly, you can configure it using: